 About the Competition

-Each December, the winning employers are announced in a special magazine published in The Globe and Mail's Greater Toronto edition.
-For our detailed Reasons for Selection, please review the full list of winners.
-Publishing detailed Reasons for Selection is a distinguishing feature of our competition: it provides transparency in the selection of winners and "raises the bar" so that other employers can discover and adopt initiatives that work well elsewhere.
+Each December, the winners are announced in a special feature published in The Globe and Mail, which is our media sponsor on the competition.
+For our detailed reasons for selection, please review the full list of winners below.
+Publishing detailed reasons for selection is a distinguishing feature of our competition: it provides transparency in the selection of winners and “raises the bar” so that other employers can discover and adopt initiatives that work well elsewhere.

 Any employer with its head office or principal place of business in the Greater Toronto Area may apply for this competition.
 Employers of any size may apply, whether private or public sector.

-Applications for our 2020 competition will be available early in 2019.
-Our 2020 winners will be announced in December 2019.
-Join our mailing list to stay up to date and receive an application for next year's competition:
+Applications for our 2024 competition will be available early in 2023.
+Our 2024 winners will be announced in December 2023.
+Join our mailing list to stay up to date and receive an application for next year's competition.